DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 71 - 09.11.2025.md

 Some other stuff goes down...

-Testacleez ddies.
+Testacleez dies.
 We all turn into goats.
 Friend-goat thinks something is weird.
 AC 11 / HP 19